Don Shave's Ancestral Family Tree

 Birthabout 1230Patrick de Chaworth was born about 1230.

-Deathafter 1250He died after 1250 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1250He died after 1250 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the presumed age of 20) in the year of 1250 is not known-surviving in 1250 was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourcePatrick de Chaworth had person sources.1